dawson-b23/HHDocs/docs/components/data/index.md

 # Data — Component

-This page contains the data documentation migrated from the top-level `data.md` into `components/data/`.

----

-(Original content moved from `docs/data.md`)

 ## Data

 This page documents data sources, collection, processing, and storage for the H&H Local AI Project.